Fortune Theatre: Productions

-The theatre opened, as the Fortune Thriller Theatre on 8 August 1924, with Sinners by Lawrence Cowen.
+The theatre opened, as the Fortune Thriller Theatre, on 8 August 1924, with Sinners by Lawrence Cowen.
 During the Second World War, the theatre hosted performances by ENSA, entertainers drawn from the armed forces.
 Since the war, the theatre has been a receiving house, with actors such as Dame Judi Dench, Dirk Bogarde and Maureen Lipman appearing.
 The Fortune also hosted shows from Flanders and Swann and Beyond the Fringe.
 Nunsense played at the theatre in 1987.

-Since 1989 the theatre has hosted the long running play The Woman in Black, which was adapted by Stephen Mallatratt from the book of the same name by Susan Hill.
+From 1989 until 2023 the theatre hosted the long running play The Woman in Black, which was adapted by Stephen Mallatratt from the book of the same name by Susan Hill.
 A celebration was held in 2001 to mark the 5,000th performance.
-On the 9th of November 2022 it was announced that the Woman in Black would close at the Fortune theatre.
+On 9 November 2022 it was announced that the show would close at the Fortune theatre, with the final performance taking place on 4 March 2023.

 From 9 to 13 September 2008, the show was performed in Japanese by Takaya Kamikaya and Haruhito Saito, in celebration of the 150th anniversary of diplomatic relations between the UK and Japan.

 The theatre was also used to record the Lily Savage video "Paying the Rent" in 1993, which was later broadcast by Channel 4 in the UK in 1996.

+On 29 March 2023, a new production opened at the Fortune Theatre for the first time since 1989: Operation Mincemeat.

+Other

+On 11 December 2023, a plaque was installed at the Fortune Theatre in commemoration of Hester Leggatt; Leggatt was portrayed as a character in Operation Mincemeat, which played at the Fortune Theatre.